ZhangAoCanada/ELG_7171_Review/README.md

 * The common way of nodes communicating with each other is through topics.

-* A topic is a name or a scream of messages with defined types.
+* A topic is a name or a stream of messages with defined types.

 * Before transmitting through topics, the topic name must first be advertised to the master .